+'''

+AVR128DB28

+part parent

 ".avrdx"

-part parent

 = "avr128db28";

 id

-= "AVR128DB28";
+= "AVR128DB28":

 desc

 signature = 0x1E 0x97 0x0E;

 memory "flash"

 size

 = 0x20000;

+= 0x800000:

 offset

-= 0x800000;

 page_size = 0x200;

 readsize = 0x100;

-;

 memory "eeprom"

 size

 = 0x200;

+offset

-offset = 0x1400;
+= 0x1400;

 page_size = 0x1;

 readsize = 0x100;

 ;

 '''

-USERROW memory has not been defined for new devices except for experimental addition for AVR128DB28.
-The point of USERROW is to provide ability to write configuration details to already locked device and currently SerialUPDI interface supports this feature, but it hasn't been tested on wide variety of chips.
-Treat this as something experimental at this point.
+The point of USERROW is to provide ability to write configuration details to already locked device and currently SerialUPDI interface supports this feature.
 Please note: on locked devices it's not possible to read back USERROW contents when written, so the automatic verification will most likely fail and to prevent error messages, use -V.

-Please note that SerialUPDI interface is pretty new and some issues are to be expected.
-In case you run into them, please make sure to run the intended command with debug output enabled (-v - v - v) and provide this verbose output with your bug report.
+In case you run into issues with the SerialUPDI interface, please make sure to run the intended command with debug output enabled (-v -v -v) and provide this verbose output with your bug report.
 You can also try to perform the same action using pymcuprog (https://github.com/microchip-pic-avr-tools/pymcuprog) utility with -v debug and provide its output too.
 You will notice that both outputs are pretty similar, and this was implemented like that on purpose - it was supposed to make analysis of UPDI protocol quirks easier.